jackiepiepkorn/cse15l-blog/lab-report-5-week-10.md

 ![Actual outputs](https://i.imgur.com/ZlO8E09.png?1)
 The link output should have been "Foo*bar]", so both markdown parse codes were wrong in their outputs.
 ### Bug fix:
 If we focus on fixing the provided Markdown Parser code, we can change the code to consider that there might be extra characters between the link name and the link itself.
+And that there might be colons or underscores in these characters.
 This is the area of code I would edit:
 ![Editing for #194](https://i.imgur.com/NwhDlOg.png?1)